dmsc/fastbasic/manual.md

   loop and skips to the end.

-  Note that if _step_ is positive, the iteration ends and the if value of
+  Note that if _step_ is positive, the iteration ends when the value of
   _var_ is bigger than _end_, but if
   _step_ is negative, the iteration ends if value of _var_ is less than